 Ludlow boasts over 500 listed buildings and a rich history largely shaped by its proximity to Wales and the Norman Conquest, which is when the town’s defensive wall was constructed.
 Ludlow Castle and St Laurence’s are Ludlow’s most notable buildings, but you’ll be amazed walking through the narrow streets lined with half-timbered Tudor and medieval-style homes.

 The houses in Crail, a small fishing village by the ocean in Fife, huddle together along its narrow streets to protect against the harsh sea winds.
 Behind the grey slate roofs and red sandstone walls is much more ancient history.
 Settled in the 9th century, it’s full of beautiful buildings that are a canvas favourite for artists.

 Back in the 19th century, Strathpeffer was a popular Victorian spa resort and much of the architecture in the town dates back to then.
 Take a walk around town, however, and you could be forgiven for thinking you were lost in an Alpine mountain resort.
 Buildings in this remote village look like they have been lifted straight from a European spa town – a strange sight to behold up in the Scottish Highlands.

-If you’d like to visit some of the UK’s most beautiful towns, make sure you take a look at our tour of Leeds Castle, Canterbury and Kent Villages.
-Along the way you’ll pass through some beautiful traditional English market towns and stop off at a stunning medieval castle that once belonged to Henry VIII.
+If you’d like to visit some of the UK’s most beautiful towns, make sure you take a look at our tour of The Cotswolds.
+Along the way, you’ll pass through some beautiful traditional English market towns and stop off at a stunning medieval castle that once belonged to Henry VIII.